aws-samples/the-aws-step-functions-workshop/content/module-9/index.en.md

 ## Module Goals

-- Setup Cloud9 workspace and AWS CDK project
+- Set up a Cloud9 workspace and an AWS CDK project
-- Use the AWS CDK to create an API Gateway REST API with Synchronous Express State Machine backend integration
+- Use AWS CDK to deploy an API Gateway REST API with a Synchronous Express State Machine backend integration
-- Test the API Gateway
+- Test the API